 Note: The International Office does not handle admissions at Texas State.
 The services that the International Office provides normally begin after the admissions process is complete.
-If you have an admission question or need information, please visit the appropriate admissions office' link below:
+If you have an admission questions or need information, please visit the appropriate admissions office's links below:

 You must pay the I-901 SEVIS fee to activate your I-20/SEVIS record.

 Save a copy of your I-901 SEVIS fee receipt for your Visa appointment and to submit to the international office.

 You must complete the DS-160 in order to schedule a visa appointment.
 Learn about the DS-160 here.